A thermodynamical model for paleomagnetism in Earth's crust: The thermo-magneto-mechanical model

 Essentially, rocks will then be considered as viscoelastic fluids but very high viscosity (typically of the order $10^{22\pm2}$ Pa\,s) unless being melted to magma when the viscosity drops down substantially (typically being of the order $10^{4\pm3}$ Pa\,s), cf.\ Figure~\ref{fig1}.
 This rock-magma transition will be covered by our model, too.
 Of course, the magma is hot and surely much above the Curie temperature, thus nonmagnetic.

-For thermoremanent magnetization of rocks, we need a ferro-para-magnetic transition a formulated and analyzed in \cite{PGRoTo10TCTF} by using the Landau-Lifshitz \cite[Sec.39]{LanLif84ECM} idea.
+For thermoremanent magnetization of rocks, we need a ferro-para-magnetic transition a formulated and analyzed in \cite{PGRoTo10TCTF} by using the Landau \cite{Land37TPT} idea.
 Possibly, this may be quite equally interpreted as ferro-antiferro-magnetic transition, too.

 Further important attribute is a proper choice of rates (time derivatives) of intensive variables in the Eulerian setting.
 The adjective ``intensive'' refers to variables or properties which do not depend on the system size or the amount of material in the system, as e.g.\ velocity or temperature, in contrast to extensive variables as e.g.\ momentum or entropy.
 Intensive scalar variables are transported by the {\it convective} (also called {\it material}) {\it time derivative} defined, for a scalar variable $\alpha$ and velocity field $\vv$, as